-The Foundations course offers a nationally accredited qualification: 11238NAT Diploma of Christian Ministry and Theology (Catholic Education).
+This course offers a nationally accredited qualification: 11238NAT Diploma of Christian Ministry and Theology.
 Learners who successfully complete the course will be issued with the Diploma.
 Learners who complete some, but not all, parts of the qualification are issued with a Statement of Attainment for those parts that have been successfully completed.
-This qualification is nationally recognised within the Australian Qualifications Framework and is recognised as an appropriate qualification for teachers seeking accreditation to teach religious education in a Catholic school.
+This qualification is nationally recognised within the Australian Qualifications Framework.

-Accredited Course Name: Diploma of Christian Ministry and Theology (Catholic Education)

-Accredited Course Code: 11238NAT

-Course accreditation period: 01/01/2024 to 31/12/2028
+Accredited Course Name: Diploma of Christian Ministry and Theology Accredited Course Code: 11238NAT Course accreditation period: 01/01/2024 to 31/12/2028